Croatian liberals decline deal with conservatives, snap polls looming

-ZAGREB Croatian liberals turned down a coalition with the ruling conservative HDZ party on Tuesday, increasing the likelihood of snap polls in less than a year.
+ZAGREB (Reuters) - Croatian liberals turned down a coalition with the ruling conservative HDZ party on Tuesday, increasing the likelihood of snap polls in less than a year.

 "After a long discussion on the (party) presidency, it was clear that the party would split," Ivan Vrdoljak, the head of the Croatian People's Party (HNS), told reporters.
 "I did not want to let it happen, so eventually I proposed that we do not enter the HDZ-led government which was accepted."